Analysis | Who should Washington target in free agency? Here are some high-priced and bargain options.

 Washington is also not set at left tackle.
 If the team doesn’t trust Cornelius Lucas or Geron Christian to sustain their levels of production from last season, it could pay Carolina’s Russell Okung or Pittsburgh’s Alejandro Villanueva on short-term deals to step in.

-Two other players that could make sense are Carolina receiver Curtis Samuel and Los Angeles Rams tight end Gerald Everett.
-They’re both fast for their positions, and have the type of versatility Rivera values.
-Samuel played for Rivera in Carolina and is a good fit for offensive coordinator Scott Turner’s offense, and Everett could complement Thomas as a pass-catching weapon, as he has with Tyler Higbee in L.A.
+Two other players who could make sense are Carolina wide receiver Curtis Samuel and Los Angeles Rams tight end Gerald Everett.
+They are both fast for their position and have the type of versatility Rivera values.
+Samuel played for Rivera in Carolina and is a good fit for offensive coordinator Scott Turner’s system, and Everett could complement Thomas as a pass-catching weapon, as he has with Tyler Higbee in Los Angeles.
 Neither would be cheap, but neither is expected to command salaries at the top of the market, either.

 Re-sign candidates

-Washington’s in-house list likely starts with Pro Bowl right guard Brandon Scherff.
+Washington’s in-house list probably starts with Pro Bowl right guard Brandon Scherff.
 The team wants to strike a long-term deal with the 29-year-old, but the franchise tag remains an option, according to two people with knowledge of the situation.
 Scherff could reset the guard market and re-sign for about $15 million per year.

 Two defensive ends, Ryan Kerrigan and Ryan Anderson, are likely to depart, so the team’s next question mark is cornerback Ronald Darby.
 The 27-year-old started all 16 games and helped stabilize the outside for Washington’s pass coverage after the team signed him on a one-year flier.
 There’s “mutual interest” in a reunion, according to a person with knowledge of the situation.

 The last free agent starter is kicker Dustin Hopkins.
-He’s one of the team’s longest-tenured players, but last season he made 86.4 percent of his kicks, tied for the lowest mark of his career, and ranked 25th out of 33 qualified kickers.
+He’s one of the team’s longest-tenured players, but last season he made 86.4 percent of his kicks, tied for the lowest mark of his career, and ranked 25th of 33 qualified kickers.
 Washington could, if it wants to move on, pursue Chicago’s Cairo Santos or Las Vegas’s Daniel Carlson, who were among the league’s best last season.

 Other notable depth free agents — linebacker Kevin Pierre-Louis, cornerback Fabian Moreau, tight end Jeremy Sprinkle and right tackle David Sharpe — could be back for the right price.
-Linebacker Reuben Foster, a former first-round pick who missed the last two seasons, could return if the team believes he can regain the speed and mobility he lost with a devastating knee injury in 2019.
+Linebacker Reuben Foster, a former first-round pick who missed the past two seasons, could return if the team believes he can regain the speed and mobility he lost with a devastating knee injury in 2019.

-Nicki Jhabvala contributed reporting.
+Nicki Jhabvala contributed to this report.